 A data source is reference object for a data set that is external to the database.
 It consists of the location & connection information to that external source, but doesn't hold the names of any specific data sets/files within that source.
+A data source can make use of a credential object for storing remote authentication information.

 The following data source types are supported: